gkiprono/assignment1/src/main/java/day8/README.md

 - Events/Choreography: when there is no central coordination, each service produces and listen to the other service's event and decides if an action should be taken or not.
-- Command/Orchestration: when coordinator service is responsible for centralizing the saga's decision making and sequencing business logic.
+- Command/Orchestration: when coordinator service is responsible for centralizing the saga's decision-making and sequencing business logic.